Imperial (automobile)

-Imperial was the Chrysler Corporation's luxury automobile brand from 1955 to 1975, and again from 1981 to 1983.
+Imperial was the Chrysler Corporation's luxury automobile brand from 1955 until 1975 and again from 1981 through 1983.

-The Imperial name had been used since 1926, as a Chrysler luxury model, the Chrysler Imperial.
-However, in 1955, the company spun off Imperial into its own make and division to better compete with its North American rivals, Lincoln and Cadillac.
-Imperial would see new or modified body styles introduced every two to three years, all with V8 engines and automatic transmissions, as well as technologies that would filter down to Chrysler Corporation's other models.
+The Imperial name had been used since 1926 as a Chrysler luxury model, the Chrysler Imperial.
+In 1955, the automaker repositioned and re-launched the Imperial as a separate make and division to better compete with its North American rivals, Lincoln and Cadillac.

+The Imperial would feature new or modified body styles introduced every two to three years, all with V8 engines and automatic transmissions, as well as technologies that would later be introduced in Chrysler Corporation's other models.

 Background

-Originally, the Chrysler Imperial was introduced in 1926 as Chrysler's flagship vehicle for much of its history.
+Initially, the Chrysler Imperial was introduced in 1926 as Chrysler's flagship vehicle for much of its history.
 It was based on extended-length platforms of the company's full-size cars and competed with the likes of rival Cadillac, Continental, Lincoln, Duesenberg, Pierce Arrow, Cord, and Packard.